MAVRICK-1/Thala/README.md

 # Thala7 CLI Tool

-## Using the Thala7 CLI with npx
+## Using the Thala7 CLI with npx To
-To use the Thala7 CLI tool directly , you can use the following command:
+use the Thala7 CLI tool directly without installing it, you can use  the following command:

 ```bash
 npx thala7